jbdamask/PiHub/README.md

-# Project Title
+# PiHub

-Connecting multiple BLE devices to the same Raspberry Pi hub and communicating via AWS IoT
+Connecting multiple Bluetooth Low Energy (BLE) devices to the same Raspberry Pi and communicating via AWS IoT.

+This initial version uses the Pi as a communication hub between local BLE devices; an event on one will produce an effect on another.
+Each BLE device is a producer and consumer of events, which mean they can all control each other.

+The benefit of using IoT is that multiple Pis can connect over the internet and each Pi can be connected to multiple BLE devices.
+Effectively, this lets BLE devices control each other without being connected to the internet themselves.

 ## Getting Started